 Town and country provide plenty of interest and entertainment in and around Berkhamsted.
-Saturday shoppers find an added attraction in the quality high street market; Berkhamsted Living has the dates of other popular Sunday markets: the 50-stall Artisans, Arts and Crafts Market held in the handsome Town Hall and the Farmers' Market, with such tempting items as winter warmer honeys, lobster or local Frithsden wines.
+Famous residents, literary connections, a Norman castle and Grand Union canal that meanders through the centre.
+A busy high street with many independent shops, a local produce market and another 50-stall Artisans, Arts and Crafts Market held in the handsome Town Hall and the Farmers' Market, with such tempting items as winter warmer honeys, lobster or local Frithsden wines.
 Summer is the season for open air theatre and music at the castle; September is the time to catch the International Graham Greene Festival: a four-day celebration of the author with talks, exhibitions, films, meals "and esprit de corps".

 What to see in Berkhamsted

 Berkhamsted Castle – a towering motte and some of the bailey walls are impressive reminders of this once-mighty Norman castle.
 The town has a special place in our history: following the Saxon defeat at the Battle of Hastings, it was at Berkhamsted that the bishops and noblemen formally offered William the Conqueror the crown.
 The castle website will guide you round the historic highlights of the site.

 The Rex – "possibly Britain's most beautiful cinema" (BBC), the Rex has one huge screen set in a glorious 1938 art-deco proscenium arch, with "the sharpest film projection and clearest non-booming sound anywhere in the world".
 The whole experience is delightfully civilized: sink into large, comfortable seats then sit back with cheese and wine to enjoy the film.

 Graham Greene Trail introduces you to those local places which had an influence on Greene's life and work.
 There are also five audio trails through the historic town centre and World War connections amongst other local sights.